-Take a look at the photographic summary for one of the litters I raised.
-In summary, I cram a LOT into 8 weeks and personally feel this is an appropriate time to send them home with owners and get acclimated to their new home environment.
-New owners also go home with a six page socialization checklist to encourage additional exposure opportunities.
-I will also add that I HAVE kept a litter through ten weeks of age, but that’s because I needed more time to figure out where they were going, not because I felt that staying with me was better for them. 🙂
+Take a look at the micro-blog for the Gracie and Stella litters we raised in Summer 2020.
+In summary, we cram a LOT into 8-9 weeks and personally feel this is an appropriate time to send them home with owners and get acclimated to their new home environment.
+New owners also go home with a 10-page socialization checklist to encourage additional exposure opportunities.
+We will also add that we HAVE kept a litter through ten weeks of age, but that’s because we needed more time to figure out where they were going, not because we felt that staying with us was better for them. 🙂

 I live out of your area.
 Will you sell a puppy to me?
-Maybe.
-I prefer local homes so I can physically keep in touch with the puppies I place and watch them grow up over time.
-This also gives me the ability to organize play dates, house calls, and organize babysitting networks so when one family is out of town, another can help babysit the dog.
-Having puppies placed locally just makes logistical sense.
-That said, I have placed puppies with families in neighboring states.
-Please do note that I do NOT ship puppies.
+Yes. we’ve placed plenty of dogs outside of our geographical area.
+While we prefer local homes so we can physically keep in touch with the puppies we place and watch them grow up over time, being farther away is not at all a deal breaker.
+Local placements give me the ability to organize play dates, make house calls, and organize babysitting networks so when one family is out of town, another can help babysit the dog.
+Please do note that we do NOT ship puppies.
 If you’re within driving distance, wonderful.
 If you must fly, please arrange to have your puppy fly home with you in the flight cabin.

 I’ve heard that Weimaraners are prone to Separation Anxiety.
 Is this true?
 Could my puppy develop separation anxiety?
-Yes.
 Weimaraners can display many different levels of separation anxiety.
-In my opinion, this is an inherited trait.
-And then sometimes, the underlying trait is encouraged / enhanced / supported by the lifestyle of the dog’s family.
-I can’t “guarantee” that your puppy won’t have any separation anxiety issues.
+In our opinion, this is an inherited trait.
+And then sometimes, the underlying trait is encouraged / enhanced / supported / enabled by the lifestyle of the dog’s family.
+We can’t “guarantee” that your puppy won’t have any separation anxiety issues.
 (Don’t believe anyone who can; nothing is ever guaranteed.)
-However, crate training and alone training, as well as setting clear boundaries and routines will all help your dog.
+However, creating clear boundaries such as crate training and alone training, and establishing routines, will all help your dog.

 I am single and work outside of the home full-time.
 Am I a good candidate for a Weimaraner puppy?
 Sure!
 On the condition that your lifestyle includes your dog during times that you’re not at work.
 (For the record, I work full-time outside of the house, too.)
 Think about what you do when you’re not at work.
 Do you envision spending a lot of time with your dog and/or taking it places?
 If you’re one of those go-go-go types with an entirely full social calendar, leaving your dog at home in a crate by itself probably isn’t the best kind of lifestyle for him.

 I’m reading up on vaccines and read on the WCA website that an “antibody titer” is recommended at 15-16 weeks.
 What does this mean?
 Antibody titers indicate prior exposure or vaccination.
-At 15-16 weeks, the WCA is recommending you have the antibody titer done (by your vet) to confirm that your puppy was successfully vaccinated.
+At 15-16 weeks, the WCA recommends you have the antibody titer done (by your vet) to confirm that your puppy was successfully vaccinated.
+(Barrett Weimaraners recommends waiting until 6 months to conduct titer tests.)
 As long as the titers are positive, there is no need to administer additional shots.
 You may also want to read this article.
 Very good information re: vaccines and how they work – http://justweimaraners.com/2010/06/confused-about-vaccines/

 I would obviously vaccinate a puppy but I would use the safest protocol possible.
 After that I would run titers yearly and only vaccinate as needed.
 Is this a deal breaker?
 Dr. Karen Becker is my dream vet.
 You can watch her videos on Youtube if you’d like to know what type of medical care your puppy would receive.

-As a member of the Weimaraner Club of America (WCA), I generally follow the WCA’s vaccination protocol.
-I also go as far as voiding health guarantees if owners do not follow the protocol that’s outlined in the purchase agreement.
+As a member of the Weimaraner Club of America (WCA), we generally follow the WCA’s vaccination protocol.
+We also go as far as voiding health guarantees if owners do not follow the protocol that’s outlined in the purchase agreement.
 The good news (for you) is that this protocol encourages the use of titers after the second shot at the age 12 weeks.
-I also titer all of my dogs.
-So far, most of my puppies have had positive titers after the 12 week shot, making booster shots unnecessary.
-These titers have also been positive in subsequent years.
+We also titer all of our dogs.
+So far, most of our puppies have had positive titers after the 12 week shot, making booster shots unnecessary.
+These titers have also been positive at appropriate levels in subsequent years.